-St. Louis enjoyed its highest population during the 1950's, when it was home to 857,000 people and ranked 8th in the country.
-The city was still the largest in Missouri in 1980, but it has since been dwarved by Kansas City.
+St. Louis enjoyed its highest population during the 1950s, when it was home to 857,000 people and ranked 8th in the country.
+The city was still the largest in Missouri in 1980, but Kansas City has since dwarfed it.
 St. Louis has now fallen to its lowest population in more than 100 years, despite signs that the negative growth had been reversed.

 The African American population of St. Louis is heavily concentrated in the northern area of the city, with the area north of Delmar being 94% black compared to 26% in the south side.
 The largest Asian ethnic groups include Vietnamese (0.9%), Chinese (0.6%) and Asian Indians (0.5%), with the Vietnamese community concentrated in the Dutchtown neighborhood and the Chinese community in the Central West End.

 The largest Latino group comes from Mexico and accounts for 2.2% of the total population of the city.
-The Mexican community is concentrated most heavily in the Dutchtown, Garvois Park and Benton Park West neighborhoods.
+The Mexican community is concentrated most heavily in the Dutchtown, Gravois Park and Benton Park West neighborhoods.

 It's estimated that St. Louis is home to about 70,000 Bosnians, which is the largest population outside of Bosnia.
 St. Louis is also home to the only Bosnian-language newspaper in the country.

 St Louis Population Growth

 The population growth of St. Louis has fallen flat and even gone negative over the last few years.
 From 2012 to 2013, the city's population grew just 0.2%, but the metropolitan area lost about 100,000 residents.
 As of 2017, the area has lost about 3.4% of the population.
 It won't be surprising if the population even drops below 300,000 by the next census in 2020.